graphXDoses/UBOOT-Tools-of-Engagement/README.md

 The "Attack Disc" - which is the first tool a user is greeted upon using the application - is an enhanced version of a compass.
 It encorporates several smaller discs that - in simple terms - provide the heading of own ship and a bearing indicating the direction of a target.
 With that information another disc triangulates the actual course of the target.

-The "Sliderule disc" is a logarithmic calculator.
+The "Sliderule disc" is a logarithmic scale calculator.
 It encorporates an inner disc and a pointer.
 The outter disc represents values of the sin function in degrees while the inner disc has markings for speed in knots and distance in meters.
 The pointer has markings related to time and as it rotates it performs mathematical operations
 (primarely multiplication and division).
 The true power of this tool lies on the abstruction of calculations with regards to scale (thanks to the log), the minimal error and the blazing speed of producing results.
 Some of the common calculations done utilizing this tool were:
 <ul>
   <li>